HCP Aging / Aging Adult Brain Connectome (AABC)

 How To Participate

-The Lifespan Human Connectome Project Aging (HCP-A) Study will enroll 1,500+ healthy adults ages 36-100+ to discover how individual experiences affect the ways in which different parts of the brain are connected and how these connections (the “connectome”) change across healthy adulthood.
+The Lifespan Human Connectome Project Aging (HCP-A) Study enrolled 1,500+ healthy adults ages 36-100+ to discover how individual experiences affect the ways in which different parts of the brain are connected and how these connections (the “connectome”) change across healthy adulthood.
 To learn how to participate, go to our Recruitment Page

 Principal Investigators